Benevolent and Protective Order of Elks: History

 The Elks was established by actor Charles Algernon Sidney Vivian in New York City on February 16, 1868.
 Vivian was a British expatriate and member of the Royal Antediluvian Order of Buffaloes.
 Organized as a club for minstrel show performers, the impetus for the group's founding was the death of a fellow actor to disease due to a paucity of funds for treatment and a desire to organize communal support for fellow actors in need.

 Founded as the "Jolly Corks", by December 1868, it had adopted the name Benevolent and Protective Order of Elks.
 By 1890, 173 lodges had been established throughout the United States.
+According to a late 19th century Black Book used internally by Elks, members were generally of the emerging professional managerial class such as traveling salesmen, realtors, bankers, and dentists; farmers and laborers were absent.
+Despite this diversification of professions, minstrelsy continued to be a major theme of Elks meetings, and amateur minstrel performances were central to Elks fundraising through the 1950s.

 Like many other fraternal orders, the Elks at one point sponsored an insurance fund.
 The Elks Mutual Benefit Association (EMBA) was founded in 1878.
 At the 1885 Grand Lodge, it was reported that the EMBA was prosperous, but its finances were carelessly managed.
 The Association was disbanded after the 1907 Grand Lodge passed a resolution banning mutual or insurance features, as well as degrees and auxiliaries.